 Falling asleep at the breast?

 Falling asleep at the breast doesn’t necessarily mean that breastfeeding is tiring.
-The baby who falls asleep at the breast may be frustrated because they are not getting a good flow of milk.
-Improving the flow rate by improving the latch, using breast compressions or using a supplemental nursing system may help with this and keep baby awake for longer.
+Babies fall asleep at the breast after a good feed all the time.
+However, as mentioned in the paragraph above, the baby who falls asleep at the breast before he has finished his feed may do so because they are not getting a good flow of milk and because they don’t have much stamina.
+This can be common in premature babies and underweight babies.
+Improving the flow rate by improving the latch, using breast compressions or using a supplemental nursing system may help to keep baby awake for longer.
+Supplementary bottle feeds alongside breastfeeding may sometimes be the best option for a particular baby.
+An IBCLC lactation consultant can help you with your milk supply (see #10 below) and general breastfeeding management.

 #8 Are pacifiers a good idea for my premature baby?